bashman4u84/zone01-Piscine/checkpoint_solutions_batch_1.md

 Write a program that takes one or more strings as command-line arguments.
 For each argument, the program must determine if the brackets `()`, `[]`, and `{}` are balanced and correctly nested.

-- If the brackets in a string are balanced, the program should print `OK` followed by a newline.
+- If the brackets in a string are balanced, the program should print `OK`.
-- If they are not balanced, it should print `Error` followed by a newline.
+- If they are not balanced, it should print `Error`.
-- If no arguments are provided, the program should just print a newline.
 - Characters that are not brackets should be ignored.

 ### Answer